ITP Awareness Month: Living and coping

 So, how do I do it?
 How do I live with a medical condition that could be the literal death of me?
 The short answer is that I just live.
 I live and I try to forget about it – although it is a part of my daily life.

 Unfortunately, my platelets are extremely unstable meaning that I can have fairly unpredictable counts.
 I can be 90 one day and crash to 10 the next.
-And every once in a blue moon, they’ll be over 150 (though only just!).
+And every once in a blue moon, they’ll be over 150 (but only just!).

 This instability means that I really have to be diligent.
 It’s not enough to just assume that I’ll have a crash when I’m sick (yes, the common cold kills my platelets!) but I also have to assume that they might crash randomly.
-(Though I know that what seems random to me probably isn’t random at all.)
+(Although I know that what seems random to me probably isn’t random at all.)

 That diligence means that I am very familiar with my legs, as bruises and petechiae on my legs are one of the first and most visible signs of a low platelet count for me.
 So every evening, before I go to bed, I inspect my legs.
 I take time to inspect every little bruise I may see to determine if I knocked into a coffee table or if it’s just a spontaneous bruise.
 And when I wake up the next morning, I inspect my legs again.
 If there are new bruises overnight, it’s not a good sign because let’s face it, I didn’t walk into a chair in my sleep!